 Rumali Roti is a thin flatbread usually made with a combination of wheat flour and plain flour (all-purpose flour) or plain flour alone.
 The word rumal means handkerchief in many north Indian languages, and this bread is called rumali roti as it is as thin as a handkerchief.
 It is usually cooked on the back or convex side of a frying pan.

 Rotis are generally served with dal which is a curry made of lentils, usually the moong dal.
-Apart from this semi-dry curries or sabjis , made with in-season vegetables also goes well with rotis.
+Apart from this semi-dry curries or sabzis, made with in-season vegetables also goes well with rotis.

-Chapatis in South India are generally served with vegetable/mushroom kuruma or onion raitha, which is onions mixed with curd/yogurt and salt.
+Chapatis in South India are generally served with vegetable/mushroom kuruma or onion raitha, which is onions mixed with curd/yoghurt and salt.
 Non-vegetarian gravies with egg, chicken, meat can be ordered separately.

-At home, we consume chapatis with tomato gothsu, and chutneys made with coconuts as base.
+At home, we consume chapatis with tomato gothsu, and chutneys made with coconuts as the base.

 ……to be continued